-There is so much debate in the industry as to which is the best Drama school.
+There is so much debate in the industry as to which is the best drama school.
 League tables are published every year by different institutions that conflict and add fuel to the competition between schools.
-There are a number of things to think about and the conclusion at the end of this article may surprise some of you but if you are really serious about this subject then I suggest you read the entirety of this page as it will give you an overview of things to think about.
+There are a number of things to think about and the conclusion at the end of this article may surprise some of you.
+If you are really serious about this subject then I suggest you read the entirety of this page as it will give you an overview of things to think about.

 Schools will always claim that they are the number one establishment because they have a vested interest in getting the most amount of people to apply.
 They earn money on the fees that people pay to audition, a lot of schools charge upwards of £40 to apply, they want that volume to be as high as possible.

 On a side note, I have heard that the Government are trying to abolish audition fees.
 That gives you an indication of how much of a money maker those fees are.
 I’m hoping I’ll have to delete this section in the future.
 At the moment, most schools still charge to audition.